 The best thing is, that Journaling is accessible to everyone at any time, anywhere.

-This is Journaling, a simple yet magical process that helps you to regulate emotions, organize thoughts and give new meanings to your life.
+This is Journaling, a simple yet magical writing process that helps you to regulate emotions, organize thoughts and give new meanings to your life.
 Yet, a lot of people have thrown their pens and journals away because they can’t see immediate results.

 This step-by-step beginner’s guide that shows you how to start journaling, and importantly, helps you if you’re not much of a writer.
 That’s not all.
 You’ll also get a downloadable journaling guide and a bonus hack to install journaling as a habit at the end of this article.
-If you don’t know what profound things journaling can do to you, read the first part here!
+If you don’t know what profound things journaling and writing therapy can do to you, read the first part here!

 Let’s get started!